This post may contain affiliate links. Please read our disclosure policy.

 Yield: 6 muffins

-These vegan gluten free muffins are moist, tender, and have that beautiful bakery dome on top, all without eggs or butter.
+These gluten free vegan muffins are moist, tender, and have that beautiful bakery dome on top, all without eggs or butter.

 Save this recipe!